 In case of illness or injury, we will quickly assess the situation to determine what plan of action to take.
 Our concern is always what is best for our canine guest.
 Depending on the situation, we will either rush the dog to a nearby veterinarian (Park Lane or Southwest) or the Emergency facility if it’s after hours.
 In non-emergency situations, we will make the effort to take them to their own vet.
 Keep in mind we will always call the owner first.

 What vaccinations does my dog need?

-We require Rabies, DHLPP, Bordatella (Kennel Cough), and the Canine Influenza vaccine is highly recommended.
-Up to date records are required to verify the vaccinations before your stay.
+We require Rabies, DHPP and Bordetella(some vets only give bordetella upon request, so make sure your dog has this vaccine.)
+We highly recommend the Canine Flu Vaccine or at least discuss the need for it with your veterinarian.
+Current records are required to verify the vaccinations before your visit.
 Your pet must also be parasite free.
 Please make sure your pet is on a preventive medications that address worms, fleas, and ticks.

 When do I pay for boarding and daycare?

-When you drop your furry friend off for boarding, we ask that you keep a card on file.
-If you choose to put a deposit down before you may, if not we will charge the card at the end of your stay.
+If you choose to put a deposit down before you may, if not we will charge you at the end of your stay.
 Daycare guests may pay at anytime.
 We accept all major credit cards, check or cash.
 Visa, Mastercard, American Express, and Discover.

 When do I pay for my dog’s grooming?